fuzzylogicxx/fuzzylogic/posts/small-changes.md

 Since deciding to stop hitting the snooze button several months back, I’ve got up straight away _every single day_.
 I think there’s a “count backwards from 5” technique you can use to help, but I haven’t even needed it.

-It’s a small but mighty change, this one, which feels less about alarm clocks and more generally about better self-knowledge, discipline and decision-making.
+It’s a small but mighty change, this one, which feels less about alarm clocks and more generally about better self-awareness, discipline and decision-making.
 And I feel much better for it.

 ## Smartening up